top of page

 Article 49

-In the event that the system does not request it automatically, the user must change their password at least once every 30 days.
-Otherwise, access may be denied and the immediate manager must be contacted to request a new password from the network administrator.
+In the case that the system does not request it automatically, the user must change their password at least once every 30 days.
+Otherwise, access may be denied, and they must contact their immediate supervisor to request a new key from the network administrator.

 Article 50

-Protect, as far as possible, the personal data to which they have access, against unauthorized or accidental disclosure, modification, destruction or misuse, whatever the medium on which the data is contained.
+Protect, to the best of their ability, the personal data to which they have access, against unauthorized or accidental disclosures, modification, destruction, or misuse, regardless of the medium in which they are contained.

 Article 51

-Keep the maximum reserve indefinitely and personal data contained in any type of support should not be issued abroad.
+Keep indefinite maximum reserve and must not issue to the outside personal data contained in any type of medium.

 Article 52

-Use the least number of lists that contain personal data and keep them in a safe place and out of the reach of third parties.
+Use the minimum number of listings containing personal data and keep them in a secure place and out of reach of third parties.

 Article 53

-When you come into possession of personal data, it is understood that such possession is strictly temporary, and you must return the media containing the data immediately after the completion of the tasks that led to the temporary use of them.
+When in possession of personal data, it is understood that said possession is strictly temporary, and the media containing the data must be returned immediately after the completion of the tasks that originated their temporary use.

 Article 54

 Users may only create files containing personal data for temporary use and always necessary for the performance of their work.
-These temporary files will never be located on local drives on the job computer and must be destroyed when they are no longer useful for the purpose for which they were created.
+These temporary files will never be located on local disk units of the work computer and must be destroyed when they are no longer useful for the purpose for which they were created.

 Article 55

-Users must notify their immediate manager of any incident that they detect that affects or may affect the security of personal data: loss of lists and / or diskettes, suspicions of improper use of authorized access by other people, data recovery.
+Users must notify their immediate supervisor of any incident they detect that affects or may affect the security of personal data: loss of listings and/or disks, suspicions of misuse of authorized access by other people, data recovery.

 Article 56

-Users will only enter identification data and addresses or telephone numbers of people in the contact agendas of the office tools (for example, in Outlook)
+Users may only enter identification data and addresses or phone numbers of people in the contact agendas of office tools (for example, in Outlook)

 Article 57

-All information output (on computer media or by email) may only be carried out by authorized personnel and the formal authorization of the person in charge of the area from which it comes will be necessary.
+Any output of information (on IT media or by email) may only be carried out by authorized personnel and will require formal authorization from the manager of the area from which it originates.

 Article 58

-In addition, in the output of specially protected data (such as personal data for which the Regulation requires high-level security measures), they must be encrypted or use any other mechanism that guarantees that the information is not intelligible or handled during transport.
+In addition, in the output of especially protected data (such as personal data for which the Regulation requires high-level security measures), they must be encrypted or use any other mechanism that guarantees that the information is not intelligible or manipulated during its transport.

 Article 57

-The Computer Resources, Data, Software, Corporate Network and Electronic Communication Systems are available exclusively to fulfill the obligations and purpose of the operation for which they were designed and implemented.
-All personnel who use these resources must know that they do not have the right to confidentiality in their use.
-It's forbidden
+IT Resources, Data, Software, Corporate Network, and Electronic Communication Systems are available exclusively to fulfill the obligations and purpose of the operation for which they were designed and implemented.
+All personnel users of said resources must know that they have no right to confidentiality in their use.
+It is Prohibited

 Article 58

-The use of these resources for activities not related to the purpose of the business, or with the excess in their use.
+The use of these resources for activities not related to the purpose of the business, or with overstepping in their use.

 Article 59

-The activities, equipment or applications that are not directly specified as part of the Software or the GTCLOUD Computing Resources Standards.
+Activities, equipment, or applications that are not directly specified as part of the Software or Standards of GTCLOUD's own IT Resources.

 Article 60